dj1103/horang-forwarder/README.md

 ## Description

-This Horang forwarder is a log forwarder to inspect multiple subdirectories within a designated main directory for files.
-The script should load files with appended data and verify if the files have already been loaded before proceeding to the next file.
+This Horang forwarder is a log forwarder using Python language that inspects multiple subdirectories within a designated leading directory for files.
+The script will routinely load files and append data to a user-defined database or SIEM.
+This script is designed to support users in automatically loading data to their SIEMs, forwarding the logs to the next node, or enriching the data with other sources.

-     Note: Test Version!
-Please don't use it for the production environment.
+     Currently, the script supports TSV, CSV, and various types of JSON, enabling the conversion of these formats into a list of JSONs (dictionary) or a singular JSON.
+     Multiple unit tests have been carried out, and as of now, no issues have been identified.
+Please do not hesitate to reach out if you encounter any problems.
+Thank you.

+## Usage

+     [USAGE] python3 horang_forwarder.py <directory> [<interval>] [<dest option>]")
+          1. <directory> is madatory.
+Please define the directory to load data Ex. python3 horang_forwarder.py /nids
+          2. <Interval> is optional.
+A 10-second Interval is recommended for the data ingestion rate.
+Ex. python3 horang_forwarder.py <directory> 10
+          3. <dest option> is optional.
+However, if you choose the destination option, then the interval is mandatory.")
+                Destination option: Only Elastic API using Python is currently available; it is currently under development for other platforms.

+     A designated main directory is the folder with multiple subdirectories and files.
+     The interval is optional.
+An interval of 10 seconds is recommended for the data ingestion rate.

+         python3 logforwarder.py <directory> [<interval>]
+         Ex. python3 horang_forwarder.py /nsm/zeek/
+         Ex. python3 horang_forwarder.py c:\users\myaccount\Desktop\zeek\

 ## Continous Integration and Continuos Development (CI/CD Pipeline)